-1.1.
-These Regulatory Implementation Guidelines (RIG) are issued by the Energy Commission (the Commission) under the powers conferred by Sections 26 and 50C of the Electricity Supply Act 1990 [Act 447].

-1.2.
-These Guidelines:

-- (a) Establish the Incentive-Based Regulation (IBR) framework that is employed by the Commission in approving revenues and tariffs for the Regulated Services of the Regulated Business Entities (RBE) in Peninsular Malaysia. - (b) Specify the objectives of the IBR framework that guide the Commission in reviewing and approving revenue and tariff proposals submitted by the RBE. - (c) Define the entities and services that are subject to revenue and tariff regulation by the Commission under the IBR framework and the requirements of the Guidelines. - 1.3.
+- 1.1.
+These Regulatory Implementation Guidelines (RIG) are issued by the Energy Commission (the Commission) under the powers conferred by Sections 26 and 50C of the Electricity Supply Act 1990 [Act 447]. - 1.2.
+These Guidelines: - (a) Establish the Incentive-Based Regulation (IBR) framework that is employed by the Commission in approving revenues and tariffs for the RBE in Kulim Hi-Tech Park. - (b) Specify the objectives of the IBR framework that guide the Commission in reviewing and approving revenue and tariff proposals submitted by the RBE. - (c) Define the entities and services that are subject to revenue and tariff regulation by the Commission under the IBR framework and the requirements of the Guidelines. - 1.3.
 Consistent with Section 26 of the Electricity Supply Act 1990, the purpose of these Guidelines is to describe the methodology, principles, procedures and requirements that must be complied by RBE in submitting electricity tariff proposals. - 1.4.
 The Commission may issue written notices from time to time in relation to these Guidelines. - 1.5.
 The Commission may at any time review, vary or revoke (in part or fully) these Guidelines.